submtd/email-confirmation/Readme.md

 # Email Confirmation for Laravel

 This package enables email confirmation for users in your Laravel app.
+This email confirmation package requires no changes to core laravel files or your user model.

 ## Installation